Top 10 Clashes in Medical Records Affecting an Injury Claim

 In any personal injury litigation, the insurance carrier or the defendant’s attorney would attempt to avoid a potentially record-breaking payout.
 The defendant would try to dodge the responsibility of the accident through strong defense arguments.

 Medical records are often the targeted evidence for both the plaintiff and the defendant.
-The attorney of the claimant would submit the medical records as proof of the damages incurred and to reflect the economic burden the claimant suffered.
-On the other hand, the attorney of the defendant would try to dig out the loopholes in the medical records.
-Any disparities in it would be utilized to deny the claim.
+The claimant’s attorney would submit the medical records as proof of the damage incurred and to reflect the economic burden the claimant suffered.

 1. Date and Time of Injury

-The documentation of the date and time of the accident in the medical chart is very crucial in any personal injury lawsuit.
+Documenting the date and time of the accident in the medical chart is very crucial in any personal injury lawsuit.
 Any error in the entry of the date of the accident could make the lawsuit weak.

 2. Deployment of Airbags

-Airbags, though they provide safety to the occupants of the vehicle during a crash, it is not expected to deploy in every accident.
+Airbags, though they provide safety to the occupants of the vehicle during a crash, are not expected to deploy in every accident.
 The deployment of an airbag during a car crash depends upon certain factors like the speed of the vehicle, type, force of the collision, etc. This makes the deployment of airbags one of the most important queries after any road accident.

-Statements about airbag deployment is considered vital evidence in accident claims.
+Statements about airbag deployment are considered vital evidence in accident claims.
 It is cross-checked by other evidence in the accident, like photographs, the direction of the vehicles during the collision, etc. Providing contrary statements about airbag deployment may negatively impact the consistency of the personal injury claim, thereby affecting the compensation.

-Personal injury claims often face inconsistencies in the statement of the claimant about the usage of the seatbelt.
+Personal injury claims often face inconsistencies in the statement of the claimant about the use of the seatbelt.
 Insurance companies would try to minimize the compensation amount paid to the claimant.
 Not wearing the seatbelt during the accident may be seriously reflected in the litigation considering negligence in certain accident claims.

 4. Loss of Consciousness (LOC)

 Loss of consciousness is the state where an individual loses normal awareness.
 It happens due to an obstruction of blood flow to the brain as a result of an accident.
-It is an immediate indicator of the physical as well as mental trauma sustained by the accident victim.
-Hence it is considered an important factor in a personal injury claim, especially in a brain injury claim.
-However, brain injury after an accident need not always present as loss of consciousness.
+It is an immediate indicator of the physical as well as mental trauma sustained by the victim.

 In some cases, ambulance or emergency room records would state that the victim had no loss of consciousness (LOC).
 However, the victim may testify that he had a loss of consciousness immediately after the injury.
 This clash in the medical reports may adversely affect the litigation process.

 The ambulance or emergency room staff being physically absent in the accident spot immediately after the misfortune cannot comment about LOC in the medical records.
 These records are not always reliable as they are hurriedly prepared.
-The complicated part is that even the victim may give inconsistent statements about LOC.
-This occurs mainly in the aftermath of the trauma.

 Conflicting statements about the loss of consciousness in the medical charts may become hefty when presented by the defendant.
 This may even end up in denial of claims like that in brain injury litigation.